American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 The fee-recovery break-even depends on which usage scenario applies:

-- Median-alignment cardholder: credits cover roughly the fee.
-Break-even on rewards is near zero.
-Lounge access value and any reward earn is net positive.
+- Median-alignment cardholder: recurring credits ($1,232 in the illustration) exceed the $895 fee.
+Break-even on rewards is zero.
+Lounge access value and any reward earn is net positive, provided the credits are actually claimed.

 The low-alignment cardholder is paying for the brand, the lounge access, and the elite-status credentials (Hilton Honors Gold, Marriott Bonvoy Gold).
-Whether those non-monetary benefits justify the $355 effective fee is a subjective judgment.
-The maths says they cost $355.
+Whether those non-monetary benefits justify the $195 effective fee is a subjective judgment.
+The maths says they cost $195, materially less than under the old $695 structure because the expanded credit stack offsets more of the higher fee, but only for cardholders who actually use the credits.

 G.8The “this card pays for itself” claim, deconstructed